 Mild discomfort from weight lifting soreness is normal, as the body begins to condition itself against the internal effects of external resistance training, this article looks at the effects of intramuscular soreness.

-If your training seriously with intensity, you have already or will undoubtedly feel these effects.
-So let's look closer at some of the causes, effects, and different ways to alleviate, post stress soreness.
+If intensity is matched by training seriousness, you have already or will undoubtedly feel these effects.
+So let's look closer at some of the causes, effects and different ways to alleviate, post stress soreness.

-All of us love to see progress of any kind, especially in our weight training.
-But...
-Weight lifting soreness can hinder, progress sometimes even severely!
+All of us love to see progress of any kind especially; in our weight training, weight lifting soreness can hinder progress sometimes even severely!

 Over time, the medical and scientific community has passed some of the blame for extreme muscle soreness...

-To that of excess calcium leakage into the muscle fibers themselves that deem this the most responsible for the sensation of DOMS.
+to excess calcium leakage into muscle fiber consequently deeming this responsible for the sensation of DOMS.

-This is a a direct result from your weight training-especially
+This is a a direct result from the training-especially

-in the beginning; also better known as ‘DOMS’, (delayed onset of muscle
+in the early years; also better known as ‘DOMS’, (delayed onset of muscle

-Depending on your level of fitness and your natural healing ability, this will vary from person to person.
-When you are starting-out, you will have your hands full just understanding your nervous system and preforming the exercises properly, but…
+Depending on your level of fitness and natural healing ability this vary's from person to person.
+In the beginning most have their hands full just understanding the nervous system and preforming the exercises properly.

-As you advance your muscles and nervous system will begin to be able to handle a heavier work load.
+As you advance the muscles and nervous system will begin to be able to handle a heavier work load.

 except some or most of the weight lifting soreness you're experiencing easier, even relish this soreness.